guyinatuxedo/nightmare/modules/25-heap/Readme.md

 #### Fast Bins

-The fast bin consists of 7 linked lists, which are typically referred to by their `idx`.
+The fast bin consists of 7 singly-linked lists, which are typically referred to by their `idx`.
 On `x64` the sizes range from `0x20` - `0x80` by default.
 Each idx (which is an index to the fastbins specifying a linked list of the fast bin) is separated by size.
-So a chunk of size `0x20-0x2f` would fit into `idx` `0`, a chunk of size `0x30-0x3f` would fit into `idx` `1`, and so on and so forth.
+So a chunk of size `0x20` would fit into `idx` `0`, a chunk of size `0x30` would fit into `idx` `1`, and so on and so forth.

 ```
 ────────────────────── Fastbins for arena 0x7ffff7dd1b20 ──────────────────────